 The biggest difference between the cottonmouth and the copperhead is that cottonmouth snakes are semi-aquatic and are most commonly found in marsh, swamp, and warmer streams and lakes.
 The cottonmouth is the only semi-aquatic viper in the world.
 They have been seen in saltwater and have colonized some near offshore islands on the east coast.

-The yellowbelly rarely comes ashore, where it is poorly adapted.
+The yellow-bellied rarely comes ashore, where it is poorly adapted.

-A bit odd for this list, the yellowbelly sea snake (Pelamis platura) is not exclusive to North America, and there have been no known fatalities in the U.S. from its bite.
+A bit odd for this list, the yellow-bellied sea snake (Pelamis platura) is not exclusive to oceans off North America, and there have been no known fatalities in the U.S. from its bite.
 However, its venom is highly potent with potential human-lethal doses as small as .067 mg and the average bite delivering as much as 4.0 mg.

-Preferring warm ocean waters, the yellowbelly frequents the Pacific from the state of Washington down into South America and inhabits virtually all warmer waters through the Pacific and Indian oceans.
-The yellowbelly rarely comes ashore, where it is poorly adapted, giving live birth in calmer seas and occasionally in tidal pools.
+Preferring warm ocean waters, the yellow-bellied sea snake frequents the Pacific from the state of Washington down into South America and inhabits virtually all warmer waters through the Pacific and Indian oceans.
+The yellow-bellied rarely comes ashore, where it is poorly adapted, giving live birth in calmer seas and occasionally in tidal pools.
 It will not venture into fresh water and feeds almost exclusively on fish.

 Females can reach lengths of nearly three feet, while males generally will not exceed 28 inches.
 Even with a massive range that includes virtually all the oceans, excepting the Atlantic and the Meditranean, it is surprising that there are no sub-groupings or sub-species of the snake.
 There are however, some variants in coloration.
 The classic and predominant coloring is a sharply divided yellow or pale brown underside with a black or dark brown upper body.
 Some are almost entirely yellow and others may have black mottling or thin black striping along the belly.